 Boston’s Way Home

 Now, the City has turned its attention to ending all chronic homelessness by 2018.
-As of November, 2016, more than 180 chronically homeless individuals had been housed.
+As of May 2017, more than 300 chronically homeless individuals have been housed.

 Boston awarded $2.4 million to increase access to housing and recovery support services